-Phil Vickery has updated the classic banoffee pie recipe, making it even more delicious by adding black treacle, mixed spice and dark chocolate.
+Phil Vickery’s chocolate banoffee pie is a scrumptious update on the classic banoffee pie recipe.
+He makes it even more delicious by adding black treacle, mixed spice and dark chocolate.
 This is a tempting treat that no-one will be able to resist!
 This recipe serves 8 people and will take around 35 mins to prepare and bake – and its well worth the wait!
 The chocolate in this mouth-watering banoffee pie really does work wonders with the soft banana, rich toffee and heaps of cream.
 It’s a real treat for dessert that the whole family can tuck into and enjoy together.

 - For the base: